nodeshift/nodejs-reference-architecture/docs/development/npm-publishing.md

 *Not sure if this section makes sense in this doc or not*

 * Release-please?
+* Standard version for changelog?
+* use of npm version?
 * Link to the ci token article